BaiyangZhang/oldBlog/_posts/2023-04-10-Electrodynamics-in-Terms-of-Forms.md

 $$
 \star \alpha = (\star\alpha) _ {J_ {<}} dx^{J}, \quad  (\star\alpha)_ {J} = \sqrt{ \left\lvert g \right\rvert  } \alpha^{K} \epsilon_ {K_ {<}J_ {<}.}
 $$
-This definition is quite a mouthful, whoever sees it for the first time needs to take some time to digest it.

 Technically speaking the smooth p-forms with finite inner product does not form a Hilbert space, but just a pre-Hilbert space, since a Hilbert space must be a Banach space, which is a `complete` vector space with norm defined, but a limit of square integrable smooth forms need not even be continuous, so definitely not complete.